Our Terms and Conditions

-PLEASE READ before signing up for our workshops/tours:
+PLEASE READ this before signing up for our workshops/tours

 Unless otherwise noted, fees are tuition only.
 All meals, lodging, transportation and tips are the responsibility of the participant.

-Unless otherwise noted on the event’s page, a non-refundable deposit of $600 confirms your space.
-Payment can be made via check, Paypal, or calling in your credit card information.
+All 5+ day US based workshops require a $600 non-refundable deposit, unless otherwise noted on the event’s page.
+Payment can be made via check, Paypal, Venmo, or calling in your credit card information.
 When filling out the booking form, you’ll be given information for payment options.

 Please note that all cancellations must be received in writing, either by regular mail or email.

-We know you don’t typically plan on canceling after you’ve signed up – but we are running a business, and had to set a policy.
-There are no exceptions to our $600 non-refundable deposit policy for our workshops.
-Losing the income from an empty space is a significant loss to us.
-In order to keep the program running for all those that signed up, we must adhere to our policy.
+We know you don’t typically plan on canceling after you’ve signed up – but we are running a business, and losing the income from an empty space is a significant loss to us.
+In order to keep the program running for all those that signed up, we must adhere to a policy.

 We strongly suggest trip/travel insurance as a protection if you are concerned that you may have to cancel.